hamitzor/rtaudio.js/README.md

   </a>
 </p>

 Node binding of the <a href="https://github.com/thestk/rtaudio">RtAudio</a> C++ audio library.
-To see a detailed description of RtAudio visit it's <a href="https://github.com/thestk/rtaudio">GitHub page</a>.
+To see a detailed description of RtAudio visit it's <a href="https://www.music.mcgill.ca/~gary/rtaudio/">homepage</a> or <a href="https://github.com/thestk/rtaudio">Github repo</a>.

 An overview of the binding:

-* Access well-known audio I/O APIs
+- Access well-known audio APIs
   - Windows: WASAPI and DirectSound
   - Linux: ALSA and PulseAudio
-* Probe available audio devices
+- Probe available audio devices
-* Stream audio to output devices
+- Stream audio to output devices
-* Stream audio from input devices
+- Stream audio from input devices
-* Fully configurable audio streaming, allows configuring
+- Fully configurable audio streaming, allows configuring
   - sample rate
   - bit depth
   - frame size
   - number of channels
-* No additional library/software needed, besides an npm install
+- No additional library/software needed, besides an npm install

 ## Installation

 Since this is an addon written in C++ it needs to be built before used.
 Prebuilds are available for Node between 14.x.x - 21.x.x and Electron between 11.x.x - 28.x.x for x64 Linux and x64 Windows.
-This should cover quite a lot of audience but if you happen to use a different target, you will have to build the binding yourself (see below).
+This should cover most of the installations but if you happen to use a different target, you will have to build the binding yourself (see below).

 > **Note**
 > Only Windows and Linux are supported at the moment.